Jeane Randall Duke passed away on December 11, 2019 at the age of 91 at her daughter’s home in St. George, Utah.

 Special thanks to Hughes and Metcalf Mortuaries in St. George, Utah for the funeral arrangements and to Alliance Home Health & Hospice for their loving care.

-To send flowers to Jeane's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jeane Randall Duke, please visit our floral store.